Kubernetes Reference Guide

-A server component that runs on your cluster and receives commands from the Helm client software.
+A server component that runs on your cluster and receives commands from the Helm client software before its deprecation in Helm 3.
+Tiller has been removed in Helm 3.
 Tiller is responsible for directly interacting with the Kubernetes API (which the client software does not do).
 Tiller maintains the state for your Helm releases.

 A Job is a Controller which manages Pods created for a single or a set of tasks.
 This is handy if you need to create a Pod that performs a single function, or calculates a value.
 The deletion of the Job will delete the Pod.